LindirQuenya/fpdocker/earthfiles/README.md

 These are Earthfiles, an alternative to dockerfiles, with some makefile mixed in.
 They should create a bunch of docker images.
+The rationale for using earthly over docker is that earthly will build non-dependent images in parallel.

 Here is a somewhat outdated version of our dependency tree.
 A bunch of stuff is missing from it.
 ```